How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 3. The Agency: What They’ve Sold and How They Work

 Although you should address the letter to a specific agent, you should also research the literary agency.
-Just because an agency makes more six figure deals than another doesn’t mean they’re the better agency for you.
+Just because one agency makes more six-figure deals than another doesn’t mean they’re the best agency for you.

-There are a lot of factors that might make an agency the right fit for you—or not.
+There are a lot of factors that might make an agency the right fit for you or not.
 It’s worth taking the time to think about what you want and need from an agency so you know whether the agencies you query fit the bill.

 How to Write a Successful Query Letter with 3 Paragraphs